keiton-lab/pygame_snake_game/README.md

 ## CLICK HERE TO SEE DEMO: https://youtube.com/shorts/DWpSr7d1qMY?feature=share
-    ** the background music was not recorded in the video.
+    ** background music was not recorded in the video.

 ### This is my second personal project.
 ### The objective of this project is for me to learn pygame and improve my programing skill.